ttntm/watch3r/README.md

 ★ Search and sorting for each list view

-★ Get recommendations based on titles in your Tracklist
+★ Get recommendations based on your tracklist and manual search results

 ★ Complete functionality on mobile devices to access your lists from the couch